Ethereum Gas Prices: How the Mempool acts as a Competitive Market for Settlement

 And, like all of Blocknative's offerings, Gas Platform is fully documented and actively supported.
 With an easy to integrate API, Gas Platform can improve transaction predictability in your application or trading strategy.

-Blocknative's Gas Platform is available in Beta now.
+Blocknative's Gas Platform is available to every Ethereum builder and trader.
 You can go hands-on with Gas Platform in Mempool Explorer.
 Or explore the Docs and create a free account to start building with Gas Platform today.
 And as always, if you have any questions or feedback — please join our Discord Community.